 Hemp shouldn’t show up on a drug test.
 However, many hemp products contain trace amounts of delta-9-tetrahydrocannabinol (THC), marijuana’s main active ingredient.
 If enough THC is present, it will show up on a drug test.
 This means that in rare cases, using hemp might lead to a positive drug test.

 If you use a Full Spectrum product, that contains a trace amount of THC, even less than 0.3%, over time you may accumulate enough THC to fail a test.
 We will never encourage anyone to use a full spectrum product if they have mandatory drug screening.
 There are products available that are THC free and zero THC.
-Broad spectrum products have non detectable amounts of THC, but there is no guarantee that a sensitive drug screen test may test positive.
-Isolate Hemp has zero THC and will not result in a positive drug screen for delta 9 THC.
+Broad spectrum products have non detectable amounts of THC, but there is no guarantee that a sensitive drug screen test may not test positive.
+Isolate Hemp has zero THC and will not unlikely to result in a positive drug screen for delta 9 THC.
 You should always look closely at the product you buy and review the third-party testing.

 What Is The Difference Between Isolate, Broad Spectrum And Full Spectrum?